cal-itp/data-infra/docs/analytics/06_tools_quick_links.md

 # Tools Quick Links

-# data-analyses
+## Get Started in Data Analysis

-Place for sharing quick reports, and works in progress
+### Using the data-analyses Repo

-## Using this Repo
+A place for sharing quick reports, and works in progress

-* Clone this repository: `git clone https://github.com/cal-itp/[REPO_NAME].git`
+* Clone the repository: `git clone https://github.com/cal-itp/[REPO_NAME].git`
 * Make a new folder and code your analyses in it.
 * Make new branches or push directly to the main branch.
     * Create a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (PAT) to successfully push to `origin/main`